Chapter 1: by the morning they'll be gone

 That being said, you know you're looking at him like an adoring puppy as he fills the bowl.
 Who knew a weakass, mildly backhanded compliment could set your mushy side off.

-That lasts about until Dave's waving a hand in front of your face and holding up the mournfully empty bong.
+That lasts about until D's waving a hand in front of your face and holding up the mournfully empty bong.

 "Might need water for this shit.
 Just a handy dandy lil' suggestion."